 - Job offer

-Step 7.
 If you accept the ITA, you will need to go for your Medicals at any of the designated medical centres in Nigeria.
-You then need to be ready to upload all your supporting documents online via MYCIC portal.
+Also, you then need to be ready to upload all your supporting documents online via MYCIC portal.

 Please note that all the applications are different.
 Mr A’s application processing time might be 2 months while that of Mrs. B might take several months